 On successful completion of this module you will be able to:

-• Recognise and recommend network strategies and architectures appropriate to the needs of a particular simulation system,
+• Discuss and recommend network strategies and architectures appropriate to the needs of a particular simulation system

-• Carry out simple network configuration and testing functions using standard network tools,
+• Carry out basic network configuration and testing functions using standard network tools

-• Demonstrate an understanding of the issues and processes of simulation interoperability,
+• Configure a range of simulation applications to demonstrate the issues and processes of simulation interoperability.

-• Appreciate and explain the issues in the design and application of Synthetic Environments in the defence arena.
+• Discuss and explain the issues in the design and application of different Synthetic Environment solutions to address a range of topics in the defence arena.

 Advanced Module 1